Anisia94/HelloWorld/README.md

    `mvn -q compile -DskipTests exec:java -Dexec.mainClass="org.unicredit.u4a.automation.wiremock.services.PlaybackWiremock"`

    We've just launched a wiremock server which will serve us the recorded webservices.

-Now we are ready to execute automated tests.
+   Finally, we are ready to execute automated tests.